Intermediate Type I

 WEEK I

-Do extensive research on your chosen typeface.
-Choose at least three questions from the list below and answer them in a way that you can visually present your findings.
+Slide 1: Research your chosen typeface.
+Choose three questions from the list below and answer them in a way that you can visually present your findings.
 Add these slides to the Google Slides document.

 DELIVERABLES